JimM58/ciq-ble.pi/README.md

 Sample to show a Garmin Watch talking to a Raspberry Pi There a two things here:
 1) A Garmin Connect IQ App (CIQpi.zip)
-2) A Compressed tar file with the assocaited code for the Raspberry Pi
+2) A Compressed tar file with the assocaited code for the Raspberry Pi (ciq-ble.tar.xz)

 There's also a PDF file that describes how to install and use the files.